He-Zhao17/Java-Music-Library/README.md

 #### Task 4.
 (4 points)

 Create unit tests for each of these classes.
-You can test all of the classes within one test program if you like,
+You can test all of the classes within one test program if you like.

 #### Task 5.
 (5 points)